HTMLMin/Laravel-HTMLMin/README.md

 ##### Force Blade Optimizations

 This option (`'force'`) forces blade minification on views where there such minification may be dangerous.
 This should only be used if you are fully aware of the potential issues this may cause.
 Obviously, this setting is dependent on blade minification actually being enabled.
 The default value for this setting is `false`.

+##### Ignore Blade Files

+This option (`'ignore'`) is where you can specify paths, which you don't want to minify.
+A sensible default for this setting is provided.

 ## Usage